mdn/content/files/en-us/web/api/visual_viewport_api/index.md

 ## Examples

-Our [Visual viewport events](https://visual-viewport-events.glitch.me/) example provides a basic demonstration of how the different visual viewport features work, including the three event types.
-Load the page in supporting desktop and mobile browsers and try scrolling around the displayed grid of boxes.
-Also try pinch-zooming on the mobile browser.
+Our [Visual Viewport API](https://mdn.github.io/dom-examples/visual-viewport-api/) example provides a basic demonstration of how the different visual viewport features work, including the three event types.
+Load the page in supporting desktop and mobile browsers and try scrolling around the page and pinch-zooming.
 On `resize` and `scroll`, the information box is repositioned to keep the same position relative to the visual viewport, and the viewport and scroll information it shows is updated.
 Also, on `resize` and `scroll` we change the box color to indicate something is happening, changing it back on `scrollend`.

 You'll find that on desktop browsers the {{domxref("Window.scrollX")}} and {{domxref("Window.scrollY")}} values are updated as the window is scrolled — the visual viewport position does not change.
 On mobile browsers however, the {{domxref("VisualViewport.offsetLeft")}} and {{domxref("VisualViewport.offsetTop")}} values are generally updated — it is usually the visual viewport that changes rather than the window position.